Fields

 The Vector dimensions validation in Gadget ensures that all vectors stored in a field have the same count of dimensions.

-It's important to note that Gadget restricts sorting or filtering of vectors unless all the stored vectors and input vectors have the same dimension count.
+It's important to note that Gadget restricts the sorting or filtering of vectors unless all the stored vectors and input vectors have the same dimension count.
 This is because many vector operations used in Gadget are not defined for vectors with different dimensions.

 To enforce the consistency of vector dimensions, you can add a Vector dimensions validation to a field.
 This validation ensures that all vectors stored in the field have the same number of dimensions.